 Figure 35.
 Astrometric residuals between expected and observed positions of SSOs in DP1.
-The median residuals are 0'.'001 and -0'.'016 in R.A./Dec direction, with standard deviations of 0.''19 and 0.''10, respectively.
+The median residuals are 0'.001 and -0'.016 in R.A./Dec direction, with standard deviations of 0."19 and 0."10, respectively.
 No detectable systematic offset from zero indicates there are no major errors in either timing or astrometry delivered by the Rubin system.
 The wider scatter in the RA-direction is due to objects whose measured orbital elements are less well constrained, translating to larger along-track positional errors in the predicted positions.

-we find that previously-known objects have mean residuals of 0.001 and 0.001 in the RA and Dec directions respectively, while newly-discovered objects have mean residuals of 0.001 and 0.001 in the Right Ascension (RA) and Dec directions, respectively.
+The astrometric residuals of known asteroid association are shown in Figure 35.
+Astrometric precision for solar system sources is excellent, the majority of objects being detected within 0%1 of their expected positions.
+Taking the signed median residuals to search for biases, we find that previously-known objects have mean residuals of 0%001 and -0%016 in the RA and Dec directions respectively, while newly-discovered objects have mean residuals of -0%035 and -0%010 in the Right Ascension (RA) and Dec directions, respectively.
 These mean residuals are small enough to eliminate the possibility of a timing offset greater than the second-scale shutter motion, which is consistent with the timing studies presented in Section 2.2.2.